WHAT IS THE RSA ALGORITHM?

 Now the hardest part comes.
 Here, we form the modulus called d.
 It is

 D =mod F(x)/e = mod 17680/3 = 11787.
-Now I must explain how this comes out like that.
+I have to explain how this comes out like that.
 Alternately this is written D =3-1 mod F(x) = mod 17680/3 = 11787

 The integer division 17680/3 = 5893.
 But remember, this is not simple integer division.
-If we take 5893*3= 17679.
+If we take 5893(3)= 17679.
 17680-17679 = 1.
-Remember that is what (p-1) and (q-1) must equal, namely 1.
-So the modulus is saying take 5893, times, and minus 1767,9, and it equals 1.
+Remember that is what (p-1) and (q-1) must equal, e.g., 1.

-So, now we have everything to form our public key, which is (n,e), and the private key is (n,d).
+We have everything to form our public key, which is (n,e), and the private key is (n,d).

 The public key is the pair (17947, 3), and the private key is (17947, 11787).
 That would be the digital signature of the first sender.
 Notice 11787 is prime and hard to guess, which is why it's the private key.
 Of course, in a real RSA algorithm, the prime numbers p and q would be about 125 digits long.
 But notice the public key is PQ and could be a non-prime number (it isn't in this case).
-But knowing that will never let you know the D, because D is the mod of two prime numbers, each minus 1, and only share a gcd of 1.
-That gets near impossible to guess by brute force (trying combinations), the larger the prime numbers p and q, and the exponent e becomes.
-To get the receiver's public and private key pair you reverse the process, but I won't go into that.
+But knowing that will never let you know the D, because D is the mod of two prime numbers, each minus 1, and they only share a GCD of 1.
+That gets near impossible to guess by brute force (trying combinations), the larger the prime numbers p and q, and the larger the exponent e becomes.
+To get the receiver's public and private key pair, you reverse the process, but I won't go into that.

-Return to Portal List of Articles
+Return To List Of Articles